 Although, -not every online enterprise has been successful in this quiet cataclysm.
 Some industries are doomed to regress because their products are being replaced.
 The obvious ones are transportation, airlines, and hospitality.

-The way we conduct work and relationships have already began to change due to this pandemic.
+The way we conduct work and relationships has already begun to change due to this pandemic.

 A couple of points really stand out in this analysis by the consulting firm McKinsey & Company.